Dragon Ball: Curse of the Blood Rubies

-Curse of the Blood Rubies was originally released in Japan on December 20, 1986 at the Toei Manga Matsuri (東映まんがまつり) film festival, where it was shown as part of a triple feature along with Gegege no Kitarō Gekitotsu!!
+Curse of the Blood Rubies was originally released in Japan on December 20, 1986, at the Toei Manga Matsuri (東映まんがまつり) film festival, where it was shown as part of a triple feature along with Gegege no Kitarō Gekitotsu!!
 Ijigen Yōkai no Dai Hanran and Kinnikuman – Seigi Choujin vs. Senshi Choujin.
+It was followed by Dragon Ball: Sleeping Princess in Devil's Castle.

 Plot

 The soldiers of King Gurumes are destroying the homes and lands of farmers within his kingdom to look for Blood Rubies (リッチストーン, Ricchi Sutōn).
 His two main enforcers are Pasta and Bongo, whom he has also tasked with finding the Dragon Balls.
 Since finding the Blood Rubies, Gurumes has fallen under a curse that turns him into a large, purple monster and makes his hunger insatiable.
 He hopes to wish the curse away with the Dragon Balls.
 A rebellious little girl named Pansy, after her father gets a brutal beating by Bongo in defending her, decides to go and find help.

 Goku, a young monkey-tailed boy with special strength, is living alone in the wilderness of Mount Paozu.
 While he is catching a giant fish, a blue-haired teenage girl named Bulma, who is also searching for the Dragon Balls with the help of a device called a Dragon Radar, runs into Goku.
 Thinking Bulma is a monster, Goku prepares to attack her, but Bulma convinces him that she is a human.
 After learning that Bulma is a girl, Goku tells her that his grandpa gave him a Dragon Ball before he died.
 Pasta and Bongo arrive at Goku's home and steal his Dragon Ball, leaving a gold coin in its place.
 They flee in their fighter jet, but are defeated by Goku with his Power Pole.